Protesters denounce Abraham Lincoln statue in D.C., urge removal of Emancipation Memorial

 Bethune’s memorial was the first statue built on public land in the nation’s capital that commemorated an African-American woman.
 Angie White, a black Virginia resident who had come to see the Emancipation Memorial before it could be removed, broke off her conversation with another onlooker as she noticed the new precautions for the Bethune statue.

-“Oh gosh,” White said.
+“Oh, gosh,” White said.
 “I guess they think they’ve got to protect her, too.”

 A half-dozen U.S. Park Police stood guard around the Lincoln monument.
-At a corner of the park, a set of D.C. police officers also stood watch, too.
+At a corner of the park, a set of D.C. police officers also stood watch.
 Three police cars blocked vehicles’ access to North Carolina Avenue.

-As nightfall approached, protesters began to gather, though only a handful had appeared by 7:30.
+Elsewhere in the city, modest groups of demonstrators roamed the street, chanting against police brutality.
+Dozens of protesters marched from Dupont Circle to Capitol Hill, stopping along the way to hold a brief rally at the White House and to castigate a Whole Foods.

-Pedestrians were still allowed in, and many District residents out for late-afternoon strolls, jogs or dog walks stopped to take in the new fencing and snap photos.
-Some approached police and asked why officials felt they needed to protect the statue.
-Others began discussing the history and symbolism of the monument, which demonstrators have said promotes white supremacy and neglects to acknowledge the role enslaved people played in fighting for freedom.
+“We’re now past the stage of sexy activism,” Aalayah Eastmond, a 19-year-old survivor of the 2018 school shooting in Parkland, Fla., told a group near the White House.
+“This is where the real change happens, with the people that are still out here fighting.”

-Jessica Contrera, Marissa J. Lang, Michael E. Miller, Samantha Schmidt and Perry Stein contributed to this report.
+Jessica Contrera, Marissa J. Lang, Julie Zauzmer, Samantha Schmidt and Perry Stein contributed to this report.